funatsufumiya/jeejah/Readme.md

 Currently only tested with [monroe](https://github.com/sanel/monroe/) as a client, which runs in Emacs.
-Other clients exist for Vim, Eclipse, and Atom, as well as several independent command-line clients; however these may require some adaptation to work with Lua.
+Other clients exist for Vim, Eclipse, and Atom, as well as several independent command-line clients; however these may require some adaptation to work with Jeejah.

 ## Installation

-The pure-Lua dependencies are included (`bencode` and `serpent`) but you will need to install `luasocket` yourself.
+The pure-Lua dependencies are included (`bencode`, `serpent`, and `fennel`) but you will need to install `luasocket` yourself.
 If your operating system does not provide it, you can install it using LuaRocks:

     $ luarocks install --local luasocket